• Skip to main content

 Notes

-**IMPORTANT NOTE - Do NOT give pets the cooked chicken bones as they will splinter and be a choking hazard.
+**IMPORTANT NOTE - Do NOT give pets chicken bones as they will splinter and be a choking hazard.

-Chicken stock may be kept in the refrigerator for up to 7 days.
+Chicken stock may be kept in the refrigerator in an airtight container for up to 7 days.

-Chicken stock may be kept in the freezer for up to 6 months.
+Chicken stock may be frozen in an airtight freezer container or freezer bag for up to 6 months.

 Nutrition